Community Rules and Guidelines

 You can either use the "Report" button that is next to or below a lot of content or post about it in the staff dropbox.
 We will usually reply to you via PM to confirm that we received the report and have taken it into consideration.

 Note about reporting PMs: If you are reporting a private conversation (PM), please keep in mind that you are also sending a conversation invite to the staff.
-This means that staff members capable of viewing the report (global moderators and above in this case) can enter the conversation if they find it necessary and they will be listed as conversation participants.
+This means that staff members capable of viewing the report can enter the conversation if they find it necessary and they will be listed as conversation participants.
 This is almost the equivalent of going to "Add" under Invite Participants and adding some staff members from there.

 While the staff will keep everything in the private conversation confidential, you should still carefully consider whether you want the staff to become involved with an existing private conversation in a staff capacity or not.
 Once it is reported, almost everything within the private conversation can potentially be subjected to the rules similar to a normal thread.
 However, don't let this discourage you from reporting things if there is a serious issue you want the staff to help out with.